Stewardship (theology): Christian stewardship

+Environmental stewardship (theology)

+Many Liberal Mainline denominations have revised the theology of Christian stewardship to include environmental protectionism and sustainable management of natural resources.
 A biblical world view of stewardship can be consciously defined as: "Utilising and managing all resources God provides for the glory of God and the betterment of His creation."
 The central essence of biblical world view stewardship is managing everything God brings into the believer's life in a manner that honors God and impacts eternity.
-Stewardship begins and ends with the understanding of God's ownership of all: